fylein/fyle-platform-docs/docs/concepts/guide-data-apis.md

     curl --location --request GET "${CLUSTER_DOMAIN}/platform/v1beta/fyler/my_profile" --header "Authorization: Bearer ${ACCESS_TOKEN}"
 ```

 If your access token is invalid or expired, your call with error out.
 Every access token is valid for 1 hour after which you should refresh your access token.
 Typically, your application should never save the access token in a persistent way (e.g. database).
 You should save the refresh token and whenever any major activity occurs, get a new access token.
-You can find out more about how to get a new access token [here](./broken-link).
+You can find out more about how to get a new access token [here](https://docs.fylehq.com/docs/fyle-platform-docs/b3A6MTIyMzMxODU-o-auth-2-0-token).

-## Resources and role-specific APIs
+## Resources and Role-specific APIs

 Resources are business objects that are relevant to expense management.
 Typical resources that you'll see are: `expenses`, `reports`, `employees`, `projects` etc. Not all roles have access to all resources.
-Access to these resources are via role-specific APIs.
+Access to these resources are restricted via role-specific APIs.

 Every user in Fyle has one or more roles.
 Every application that you write assumes that the user who will authorize the application has certain roles.
 Each role has access to specific set of APIs.